Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Method ( ) for LbT Level 1: Observing Students' Feedback

 \subsubsection{Results}

 Here, we analyze the results on the Game Theory dataset.
 Check \cref{sec:supp-pipeline1-code} for additional results.

-\textbf{\mone{} can be more general than agreement-based methods such as SC} in the sense that \mone{} (MAX) does \emph{not} require an oracle to assess the equivalence of two answers, which is challenging for codes.
-Therefore, we only use the average pass rate (with or without V-score=1 filtering) as the baseline.
-Nevertheless, when such an oracle is provided~\cite{li2022alphacode,shi2022mbr-exec,chen2023codet}, we can use \mone{} (SUM) which was shown to be better than \mone{} (MAX) in \cref{sec:pipeline1-math} .
+\textbf{\mone{} can be more general than agreement-based methods such as SC.} \mone{} (SUM) and agreement-based methods such as SC require a method to assess the answer equivalence, which is challenging for codes.
+Therefore, we use \mone{} (MAX) and adopt the average pass rate (i.e., S-score) with or without the V-score=1 filtering as the baseline (``Avg.
+(V-score=1)'' and ``Avg.'', respectively).
+Nevertheless, when such a method is available~\cite{li2022alphacode,shi2022mbr-exec,chen2023codet}, we can use \mone{} (SUM) which was shown to be better than \mone{} (MAX) in \cref{sec:pipeline1-math} .
 We defer this exploration to future work.

 \textbf{\mone{} selects better \teachingrationaleshort{}-\teachinganswershort{} than the baseline in most cases.} If the student closely follows the strategies in \teachingrationaleshort{}-\teachinganswershort{} to solve \examquestionsshort{}, the student exam score can indicate the quality of \teachingrationaleshort{}-\teachinganswershort{}.
 (1) When the \teachingrationaleshort{}-\teachinganswershort{} has high quality (\cref{example:m1-coding-good-1}), the student mimics the teacher's strategy to solve the \examquestionshort{} with a correct DP code.
-(2) When the \teachingrationaleshort{}-\teachinganswershort{} is logically incorrect, e.g. DP code with wrong recurrences (\cref{example:m1-coding-good-2}) or a non-DP wrong code (\cref{example:m1-coding-good-3}), the student also follows the wrong \teachingrationaleshort{}-\teachinganswershort{} with a wrong \examrationaleshort{} and \examanswershort{}.
+(2) When the \teachingrationaleshort{}-\teachinganswershort{} is logically incorrect, e.g., DP code with wrong recurrences (\cref{example:m1-coding-good-2}) or a non-DP wrong code (\cref{example:m1-coding-good-3}), the student also follows the wrong \teachingrationaleshort{}-\teachinganswershort{} with a wrong \examrationaleshort{} and \examanswershort{}.
 (3) When the \teachingrationaleshort{}-\teachinganswershort{} is logically correct but has high complexity, e.g. recursive re-computation instead of DP (\cref{example:m1-coding-bad-3}), the student also writes a recursion with high complexity.